-One of the world’s oldest Test cricketer dies in Auckland Gordon Lindsay’s Dad’ Weir, who was the world’s oldest surviving Test cricketer at 95 years and 151 days, died on October 31, 2003, in Auckland after being in declining health over the last 12 months.
+One of the world’s oldest Test cricketers dies in Auckland, Gordon Lindsay’s Dad Weir, who was the world’s oldest surviving Test cricketer at 95 years and 151 days.
+Dad Weir died on October 31, 2003, in Auckland after being in declining health over the last 12 months.

-Dad Weir, who was never known as Gordon but always as Dad’ for reasons he never disclosed, was first selected for New Zealand’s second Test, against the touring MCC team of 1929-30.
-A right-hand batsman and an occasional right-arm medium-pacer toured England with the New Zealand teams of 1931 and 1937.
+Dad Weir, who was never known as Gordon but always as “Dad” for reasons he never disclosed, was first selected for New Zealand’s second Test against the touring MCC team of 1929–30.
+A right-hand batsman and an occasional right-arm medium-pacer toured England with the New Zealand teams in 1931 and 1937.
 Both tours were a disappointment for him.
 Although he scored 1,035 runs in 1931, it was only a mere average of 25.87

 During the next few years, he was a leading batsman on the New Zealand scene but went into sufficient decline to be dropped from the side for the 1935-36 series against the MCC.
 However, he recovered and was included in the team to tour England in 1937, where he scored 893 runs at 26.26.
 His highest Test score was an unbeaten 74 against South Africa in the first Test of the series in New Zealand.